SchaeferJ/python-bitcoin-blockchain-parser/README.md

 **NOTE:** The database used by bitcoind (LevelDB) does not support multi-process concurrency.
 To "solve" that problem, a temporary directory is created and symbolically linked to the data files for every process.
-Thus, each process can acquire a lock for his own temporary directory and simultaneous reads become possible (see [this Stackoverflow-Answer](https://stackoverflow.com/a/23540423) for details).
+Thus, each process can acquire a lock for its own temporary directory and simultaneous reads become possible (see [this Stackoverflow-Answer](https://stackoverflow.com/a/23540423) for details).
 However, this is a terrible hack that will introduce significant instability to your code and it should **NEVER** be used in any productive environments.
 In particular, any attempt to perform parallel writes will result in unexpected and unpredictable behaviour and most